edmondchuc/blog-site/content/Deploying the Geofabric Dataset.rst

 :summary: A reflection on the Location Index Project.

-I worked as a core software developer in the technical team of the Location Index project.
+I worked as a software developer in the technical team of the Location Index project.
 The team consisted of 3 members; a senior scientific researcher who was also our technical lead, a senior software developer and myself.

 I was assigned the task to expose the `Bureau of Meteorology's`_ `Geofabric`_ dataset as a `Web Feature Service`_ (WFS) as well as a `Web Map Service`_ (WMS).
 The WMS was required to overlay the features of the Geofabric on top of a styled map of Australia.